GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 ### doc/user_guide.md

-Provides an in-depth description of the client design and features, including MQTT logic, the event system, backoff logic, and platform security requirements.
+Provides an in-depth description of the IoT Device SDK design and features, including MQTT logic, the event system, backoff logic, and platform security requirements.

 ### doc/doxygen/api

-Contains the function specifications for the Google Cloud IoT Edge Embedded C Client application-level API.
+Contains the function specifications for the Google Cloud IoT Device SDK application-level API.
 The functionality and behavior of Connect, Subscribe, and Publish are outlined here.

 ### doc/doxygen/bsp